theyashkumar1/RECOMMENDATION-SYSTEM/README.md

-🎬 Movie Recommendation System using Collaborative Filtering
+Movie Recommendation System using Collaborative Filtering

 This project presents a personalized movie recommendation system built using collaborative filtering techniques.
 It utilizes the MovieLens dataset and applies item-item similarity based on Pearson correlation to recommend movies similar to those the user has rated in the past.

-📌 Objective
+=>Objective

 The primary goal of this project is to build a recommendation engine that can suggest movies to users based on their previous preferences.
 Instead of relying on content-based information like genres or actors, this system focuses on how users rate movies, identifying patterns and relationships between different movies through collaborative filtering.
 More specifically, this project implements memory-based item-item collaborative filtering.

-🧠 How it Works
+=>How it Works

 This recommendation system follows the principle of collaborative filtering, where recommendations are based on the idea that if users rate certain items similarly, they may have similar preferences for other items as well.

 Here's a breakdown of the pipeline:

-🔹 1.
-Data Loading and Merging
+ 1. Data Loading and Merging

 The system uses two datasets: